 Planning to spend 2 days in Vienna, Austria, and looking to see as much as possible?
 There are so many things to see in Vienna on a weekend.
 This 2-day itinerary will help you make the most out of your stay in the city.

-Vienna is a fascinating city and one that is overflowing with grand, lavishly decorated palaces, picturesque parks and gardens, splendid statues and fountains, museums with rooms full of historical and royal artifacts.
+Vienna is a fascinating city and one that is overflowing with grand, lavishly decorated palaces, picturesque parks, and gardens, splendid statues and fountains, and museums with rooms full of historical and royal artifacts.

-It’s not only the sights that attract visitors to Vienna, the food is world famous too.
-Mouthwatering schnitzel to delectable chocolate cakes and pastries served in traditional cafes and delightful restaurants, it’s no wonder that people flock there to try the delicacies on offer.
+It’s not only the sights that attract visitors to Vienna, but the food is also world-famous too.
+From mouthwatering schnitzel to delectable chocolate cakes and pastries served in traditional cafes and delightful restaurants, it’s no wonder that people flock there to try the delicacies on offer.

 There are many places to explore, so here is a guide to help you spend two days in Vienna.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

 Hilton Vienna Plaza: It is a stylish, modern hotel with an outdoor terrace, a restaurant, and a bar.
 I stayed here and can recommend it for its location, it isn’t far from local attractions, so you can easily explore.
 Click here for more information and to check the latest prices.

 Ibis Wien Hauptbahnhof: The Ibis is great value for money and it’s in the perfect place for walking to the city’s landmarks.
 It’s a new hotel, but already it has some very good reviews.
 It’s modern and clean and they serve a great breakfast.
 Click here for more information and to check the latest prices.